princomp/princomp.github.io/source/docs/about/dev_guide.md

 # Dev.
 Guide

-This guide explains how this resource is organized, how it is built, and how to maintain this resource.
+This guide explains how this resource is organized, how it is built and deployed, and how to maintain this resource.

 | ⚠️ Warning |
 |:---------------------------|